Flexible TVs and high performance wearable smart tech one step closer

 But most current TFTs are silicon-based which are opaque, rigid and expensive in comparison to the oxide semiconductor family of transistors which the team from the UK and China are developing.
 Whilst oxide TFTs will improve picture on LCD displays, it is their flexibility that is even more impressive.

-Aimin Song, Professor of Nanoelectronics in the School of Electrical & Electronic Engineering, The University of Manchester, explains: “TVs can already be made extremely thin and bright.
+Aimin Song, Professor of Nanoelectronics in the School of Electrical and Electronic Engineering, The University of Manchester, explains: “TVs can already be made extremely thin and bright.
 Our work may help make TV more mechanically flexible and even cheaper to produce.

 “But, perhaps even more importantly, our GHz transistors may enable medium or even high performance flexible electronic circuits, such as truly wearable electronics.